Barbara Babcock

 Barbara Babcock (born February 27, 1937) is an American actress.
 She began her career on television in mid-1950s with guest-starring appearances in more than 60 television series through her career.
 She made several appearances on Star Trek: The Original Series, Mannix and Murder, She Wrote and had a recurring role in the CBS prime time soap opera, Dallas from 1978 to 1982.

-In 1981, Babcock received Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her role as Grace Gardner in the NBC police drama series, Hill Street Blues (1981–87).
-She later starred in a number of short-lived television series, most notable The Law & Harry McGraw (1987–88).
-From 1993 to 1998, Babcock starred as Dorothy Jennings in the CBS Western series, Dr. Quinn, Medicine Woman, for which she was nominated for an Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1995.
+In 1981, Babcock received the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series for her role as Grace Gardner in the NBC police drama series, Hill Street Blues (1981–87).
+She later starred in a number of short-lived television series, most notably The Law & Harry McGraw (1987–88).
+From 1993 to 1998, Babcock starred as Dorothy Jennings in the CBS Western series, Dr. Quinn, Medicine Woman, for which she was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series in 1995.
 Babcock also appeared in films Day of the Evil Gun (1968), Heaven with a Gun (1969), Chosen Survivors (1974), The Black Marble (1980), The Lords of Discipline (1983), Far and Away (1992) and Space Cowboys (2000).

 Early life

 Born in Fort Riley, Kansas, Babcock spent a large part of her childhood in Tokyo, Japan, where her father, U.S. Army Gen. Conrad Stanton Babcock, Jr., was stationed.
 She learned to speak Japanese before English.

-Babcock studied at University of Lausanne in Switzerland and in Italy at the University of Milan.
+Babcock studied at the University of Lausanne in Switzerland and in Italy at the University of Milan.
 She also attended Miss Porter's School and graduated from Wellesley College, where she was a classmate of Ali MacGraw.